 Steps to Take When Your Unemployment Runs Out

 If you are close to losing your unemployment benefits, then you need to create an action plan to fall back on.

-This means an even tighter budget with additional plans on what to do for housing, to cover your car payment and other expenses.
+It means an even tighter budget with additional plans on what to do for housing, to cover your car payment and other expenses.
 If you are renting, you may try to get out of the lease and explain that you are unemployed.
-You may choose to have a roommate come into help share expenses or you may choose to move home temporarily while you look for work.
+You may choose to have a roommate come to help share expenses, or you may choose to move home temporarily while you look for work.

 - Make finding a job your first priority since the longer you are out of work, the more difficult it can be to find a job.

 - Protect your finances by paying your bills on time.